TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     Find theaters + movie times near **find movie times + tickets**
 *   Movie News Featured Movie News

-    *   Today in Movie Culture: ‘It Chapter Two’ Easter Eggs, the Sequel’s Changes From Stephen King’s Novel and More Read More
+    *   Today in Movie Culture: The Complete History of Pennywise the Clown, a Special ‘Aladdin’ Reunion and More Read More
     *   The Week in Movie News: ‘Tomb Raider 2’ in the Works, First ‘Bad Boys for Life’ Trailer and More Read More
     *   Next 3 Major Movie Chapters: 'Terminator: Dark Fate,' 'Doctor Sleep,' 'The Invisible Man' Read More